centrahq/api-documentation/pages/01.overview/09.custom-client-config/docs.md

 Attribute type names are restricted to letters, digits, underscore `_` and minus sign `-`.
 You cannot change the type name, but you can clone an existing attribute into a new one.
 Just click on the `Create attribute type` button and pick an existing attribute type to duplicate, then edit this copy.

 ![](modify-attributes.png)

+#### Custom sort order (experimental: available for some customers only)

+By default, we sort configurations alphabetically.
+If you want to change the order, you can edit `Sort order` field in the configuration definition.
+Configurations with sort order are treated with priority and displayed before Centra predefined attributes.
+For attributes coming from plugins or predefined by Centra, you are not able to change the sort order.

 ## Before we deploy